SilasMarvin/wasmind/book/src/developer-guide/tool-actors.md

 }
 ```

 The schema is included in the tool definition sent to the LLM via LiteLLM's OpenAI-compatible function calling format.
 This helps the LLM understand what parameters your tool expects and their constraints.
-For more information on parameter schemas and function definitions, see the [LiteLLM function calling documentation](https://docs.litellm.ai/docs/completion/function_call).
+For more information on parameter schemas and function definitions, see the <a href="https://docs.litellm.ai/docs/completion/function_call" target="_blank">LiteLLM function calling documentation</a>.

 ## Tool Status Reporting